 Written communication is essential in many professions.
 In the health care field, there is an increasing demand for competent and qualified professionals who can write well.
 This introductory course enables the student to recognize and develop writing techniques and processes that are clear, accurate, responsible, and audience appropriate.
 The course includes developed discussion regarding various aspects of writing mechanics and structure and also ties in practical applications to common writing situations found in the medical setting.

 Emergency and Clinical Care

-Emergency and Clinical Care is a course that describes how to respond to emergencies before medical help arrives.
+Emergency and Clinical Care is a course that deals with emergencies before medical help arrives.
 The course is designed to give the student the knowledge of how to recognize and respond to an emergency.
 The intent of the course is to help the student feel more confident in his/her ability to act appropriately in the event of an emergency.
-Student are prepared to 1) obtain a patient medical history, 2) take and record vital signs relative to medical/dental treatment, and 3) acquire cardiopulmonary resuscitation certification.

 Dental Head and Neck Anatomy